There may be some decent packaged vegan energy bars on the market, but there is nothing like homemade.

 Last is preservatives.
 Most commercial energy bars have preservatives so they can stay on the grocery shelf for long periods of time.

 Preservatives are used to stop the browning and discoloration of foods.
-They have also been linked to allergies, cancer, and even neurological issues.
+They have also been linked to allergies and even neurological issues.

 Now, let's break down the ingredients in our homemade energy bars.

 Each tablespoon of ground flaxseed contains about 1.8 grams of plant omega-3 fatty acid, a type of fat essential for brain function and memory.
-Omega-3 fatty acids also help reduce inflammation and lower your risk of chronic diseases like heart disease, cancer, and arthritis.
+Omega-3 fatty acids also help reduce inflammation and lower your risk of chronic diseases.

 They also contains mega amounts of lignans.
 Lignans are antioxidants that support the immune system and are excellent for balancing hormone levels in the body.